-Anti-Doping Organizations that are aware of Rider Support Personnel who meet the criteria described in Article 2.10.1.1,2.10.1.2, or 2.10.1.3 shall submit that information to WADA.9 allowing the Rider Support Person to serve as an agent or representative.
-Prohibited association need not involve
+Anti-Doping Organizations that are aware of Rider Support Personnel who meet the criteria described in Article 2.10.1.1,2.10.1.2, or 2.10.1.3 shall submit that information to WADA.

 2.11.
 Acts by a Rider or Other Person to Discourage or Retaliate Against Reporting to Authorities